-Assignments will be turned in electronically on Blackboard by 10 a.m. on the day the assignment is due.
-The assignment submission space on Blackboard will be removed at 10 a.m. on the due date.
+Assignments will be turned in electronically on Blackboard by 4 p.m. on the day the assignment is due.
+The assignment submission space on Blackboard will be removed at 4 p.m. on the due date.
 This is the latest possible date and time that work can be turned in for credit.
-Work will not be accepted for credit after 10 a.m. on the due date.
+Work will not be accepted for credit after 4 p.m. on the due date.
 Do not wait until the night before to start on an assignment!
 Computer crashes and server problems will not be accepted as an excuse for late work.